plaid/plaid-java/DEPLOY.md

 Using the editor of your choice, paste this into your `~/.m2/settings.xml` file, replacing the username and password.

+Fun fact: XML won't like it if your password contains illegal XML characters, so you probably need to escape it.
+Alternatively, just change your password to be more XML-friendly.

 ```
 <settings>
   <servers>